Japanese rhinoceros beetle: Sexual dimorphisms

 With regards to sexual dimorphisms, Japanese rhinoceros beetles suffer male-biased predation by both avian predators and mammalian predators.
-It was discovered that sexually selected traits impose an increased risk of predation on male Japanese rhinoceros beetles while larger individuals of both sexes.
+It was discovered that sexually selected traits impose an increased risk of predation on male Japanese rhinoceros beetles and on larger individuals of both sexes.
 Researchers identified such a mechanism with raccoon dogs and jungle crows as predators.
 Interestingly, predation might act as a stabilizing selection pressure acting against the exaggeration and excessive evolution/propagation of male sexual traits.
 The prominent horn on the males makes this species a popular model organism for the study of sexual dimorphic traits.

 Intra-species competition

 Body size and horn length are both important factors in determining the winner when male A. dichotoma fight.
 The male horn size is the most important factor used to predict the winner of these fights, but a larger horn is not always best.
-A male A. dichotoma with a large body benefits from a larger horn so it can fight other males for access to females.
+A male T. dichotomus with a large body benefits from a larger horn so it can fight other males for access to females.
 The main reproductive strategy of these larger beetles is combat.
 The same is not true for smaller Japanese rhinoceros beetles which prefer less confrontational strategies like sneaking.
 In this case, the smaller beetle will prefer a smaller horn, so it is more mobile and better able to infiltrate the larger male's territory while it is preoccupied.
 Therefore, horn length can be used as a metric for measuring the fighting ability of a male Japanese rhinoceros beetle, but it is not as useful to use as a measure of reproductive ability.

 Studies have shown that there is wide variation in male horn lengths, which indicates that a single horn length is not selected for over others.
 A large horn is useful for fighting but acts as a hindrance when the beetle digs into nearby litter to hide during the day.
 The large horn has shown to reduce the efficiency of this digging behavior, which leaves the beetle vulnerable to predators.
 Larger horns also impair flight, making it more difficult for Japanese rhinoceros beetles to move closer to potential mates.
 Other studies have shown that larger horns may be more fragile than smaller horns.
 Severe injuries sustained by beetles with larger horns resulted in some of these beetles losing their horns, while similar injuries in beetles with smaller horns did not.